canonical/k8s-snap/docs/src/_parts/cis/master.md

 Remediation:

-Run the below command (based on the file location on your system) on the control plane node.
+Run the following command on the control plane node.

-For example,
-chown root:root <path/to/cni/files>
+`chown root:root <path/to/cni/files>`

 #### Control 1.1.11